uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

 ## Staff Engineer Responsibilities

 - 50% Delivery and Execution
-    - Develops, tests, deploys, and maintains software, with a clear understanding of the value the software is to provide
+    - Develops, tests, deploys, and maintains software with a clear understanding of the value the software is to provide
     - Develops test suites (unit, integration, e2e, etc) to enable success and rapid deployment of code to production
-    - Takes on new opportunities and tough challenges with a sense of urgency, high energy and enthusiasm
+    - Takes on new opportunities and tough challenges with a sense of urgency, high energy, and enthusiasm
-    - Consistently achieves results, even under tough circumstances
 - 10% Learning
     - Actively seeks ways to grow and be challenged using both formal and informal development channels
     - Learns through successful and failed experimentation when tackling new problems
     - Identifies skill gaps and seeks out peers for mentoring and guidance to close these gaps
 - 20% Planning
-    - Creates new and better ways for the organisation to be successful
+    - Creates strategies to help the organisation be more successful.
+How can teams / individuals make decisions in your absence?
-    - Delivers multi-mode communications that convey a clear understanding of the unique needs of different audiences
-        - Diagrams, knowledge sharing videos, documentation, demos, etc.
+    - Delivers multi-mode communications that convey a clear understanding of the unique needs of different audiences, e.g. diagrams, knowledge sharing videos, documentation, demos, etc.
     - Works with the Product Team to ensure user stories are developer ready, easy to understand, and testable
-    - Collaborates with other team members in agile processes
-    - Relates openly and comfortably with diverse groups of people
+    - Collaborates with other team members in agile processes and relates comfortably with diverse groups of people
 - 20% Support
     - Answers questions from product and engineering teams.
 Pre-empts questions with spikes, proof of concepts, technical feasibility research, and discoverability
-    - Helps grow junior engineers by providing technical and personal guidance based on real world experience.
+    - Helps grow other engineers by providing technical and personal guidance based on real world experience.
 Admits when they have no relevant experience
-    - Notes gaps on the team and provides suggestions for changes to make the team more productive, e.g. workshops, conferences, strategies to improve autonomy, development process improvements, etc.
+    - Notes gaps on teams and provides suggestions for changes to make them more productive, e.g. workshops, conferences, strategies to improve autonomy, development process improvements, etc.

 ## Staff Engineer Archetypes